vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 About using other languages: why not?
 There is Rust.
 There is maybe simpler stuff for doing user interfaces, but making such decisions for a codebase the size of GIMP is not something we can decide based on _"the latest hot stuff"_.

+I mean, look at this javascript mess.
+Is that really better?
+Just because it's easier?
+Easier just means that more clueless people can write code, and they are clueless enough already.
+So making is easier doesn't make it better.
+Arrogant but true.

 <br>
 _S: Anything else you want to change?_

 **M:** Yes a lot of stuff as long as _**I**_ don't have to do all the changes, because I really have enough things to do already *(laughs)*.

+You can be maintainer of whatever subpart, please.
+**Please.** Take away the work from me.
 All contributors need to realize that if they do something really well, they will be in charge of that part.

 _J: That's a very good point._